zgparsons/zachary-blog/src/posts/static-site-generators.md

 To demonstrate this difference in speed we can look at the [lighthouse](https://web.dev) scores for comparable sites - one being 'dynamic' and the other 'static'.

-For this example we can look at [AlwaysBooks.co.uk](https://alwaysbooks.co.uk), which is a WordPress book blog.
+For this example we can look at [AlwaysBooks.co.uk↗](https://alwaysbooks.co.uk), which is a WordPress book blog.
 The site is basic - it uses the WordPress default theme for speed and ease.
+It is *not* served by a CDN.

-While exploring the JAMstack - this book blogger used the content from Always Books to test out the [Eleventy base blog](https://github.com/11ty/eleventy-base-blog).
-The result of which can be viewed at [abac-jamstack.netlify.app](https://abac-jamstack.netlify.app/).
+While exploring the JAMstack - this book blogger used the content from Always Books to test out the [Eleventy base blog↗](https://github.com/11ty/eleventy-base-blog).
+The result of which can be viewed at [abac-jamstack.netlify.app↗](https://abac-jamstack.netlify.app/).

 Putting each site through the lighthouse audit gives the following results.